South Sudan: The History of a Young Country in Crisis

 - Nearly half the population has no access to clean water.

-- Brutal attacks from tribal infighting continue to create refugees and orphans.
+- Brutal attacks from tribal infighting continue to create internally displaced refugees and orphans.

 - Government sponsored healthcare and social services are non-existent.